allanmcrae/toolchain/README.md

 * binutils
 * gcc

-A helper script will be added in the future that will automate this build using Arch devtools.
+A helper script is available that automates this build using Arch devtools.
 The build can take several hours depending on your hardware.
 Note there is no need to run the testsuite in the first pass of the build.

-*Due to libiberty move (see below) there is some manual steps currently needed to install the packages into the build root.*

 Alternatively, I will build these around once per month (or as necessary due to changes in Arch) and you can download the packages directly from my repository.
 Add the following to your pacman.conf file, above all other repositories.